rusticlion/Manastorm/manastorm_codebase_dump.md

         -- Check against the required mana cost for tokenType, count in pairs(slot.spell.manaCost) do
-            -- Skip special fields like "description"
+            -- Skip special metadata fields
-            if tokenType ~= "description" and tokenType ~= "zone" then -- Handle random token type
+            if tokenType ~= Constants.SpellMetadata.DESCRIPTION and tokenType ~= Constants.SpellMetadata.ZONE then
+                -- Handle random token type
-                if tokenType == "random" then
+                if tokenType == Constants.TokenType.RANDOM then
                     local totalRemaining = 0
                     for _, typeCount in pairs(remainingTokensByType) do
                         totalRemaining = totalRemaining + typeCount
                     end

                     if totalRemaining < count then
-                        print("[TOKEN MANAGER] Spell in slot " .. slotIndex .. " fizzled - not enough tokens for 'random' cost")
+                        print("[TOKEN MANAGER] Spell in slot " .. slotIndex .. " fizzled - not enough tokens for '" ..
+Constants.TokenType.RANDOM .. "' cost")
                         wizard:resetSpellSlot(slotIndex)
                         return true
                     end